 The Death of Jason Todd

 In the late 80's the Joker brutally murdered the second Robin, Jason Todd, who survived a crowbar attack, but not the explosion of the building that the Joker left him in.
+The reason for Jason's death was because the Joker lured him to it, doing so by falsely convincing Jason that his mother was still alive.
 Batman was too late to save Jason this time.
 Batman considers this his greatest failure.
 Batman begins to search for Joker, finding him in a position of power as a diplomat.
 Eventually Joker attempts to flee from Batman and Superman for the attempted murder of several diplomats, by getting in a helicopter.
 A fight on board the helicopter made it crash into the ocean.
 Batman ordered for Superman to find the body, knowing full well that he wouldn't, because that's the way it always is between him and the Joker.

 No Man's Land

 The Joker once again killed an important member of the Batman Universe during the No Man's Land saga.